RFP Process: A 20-Step Guide

 First, get each member of your RFP team a copy of each proposal submission, along with the scorecards for recording their responses.

-Your team can weight all the questions in advance so that supplier responses can be scored in real-time.
+Your team can weigh all the questions in advance so that supplier responses can be scored in real-time.
 This cuts out the manual review process significantly.

 Whether you are reviewing the RFPs manually or digitally, it’s recommended that each proposal be reviewed for errors.